Jessica F. Green

-Jessica Green studies the global politics of climate change, carbon markets, fossil fuel companies and the role of non-state actors.
+Jessica Green is a professor at the University of Toronto, studying the global politics of climate change, carbon markets, fossil fuel companies and the role of non-state actors.
 She is interested in the political obstacles to decarbonization and the political processes that can help overcome them.

 Jessica F. Green.
 Forthcoming.
 “Climate Change Governance: Past, Present and (hopefully) Future.”
 In The Future of Global Governance, Cambridge: Cambridge University Press (Forthcoming).

 Jessica F. Green.
 Forthcoming.
 “Greenhouse Gas Accounting and the Dynamics of Global Administrative Law,” (Forthcoming).

 Jessica F. Green.
 2021.
 “Does carbon pricing reduce emissions?
 A review of ex-post analyses,” Environmental Research Letters (March 2021).